AksSC/airpollution/README.md

 ### Dashboard

-index.html is the homepage, all html files have links to the others.
+index.html is the homepage, so to run the dashboard just open index.html on your browser.